c3se/alvis-intro/tutorial/1_getting_started/README.md

 - Depending on which floating point precision used different GPUs can have very different performance, see
 [GPU Hardware Details](https://www.c3se.chalmers.se/documentation/intro-alvis/slides/#gpu-hardware-details),
-- When there are multiple possible choices go for the currently most abundant GPU (`jobinfo -s`).
+- When there are multiple feasible options, go for the currently most abundant GPU (`jobinfo -s`).

 The script `hello.sh` doesn't have any constraints on what GPU to use (in fact